The Life Sciences Law Review: Australia

 Also relevant are the consumer protection provisions of the Competition and Consumer Act 2010 (CCA), and the equivalent state and territory legislation, which apply to all consumer transactions.
 State and territory legislation may impose additional requirements, including in relation to clinical and non-clinical trials, wholesale of medicines, and possession and distribution of controlled substances.

 The Therapeutic Goods Administration (TGA) is the national authority responsible for regulating medicines and medical devices.
 The Australian Competition and Consumer Commission (ACCC) is the national authority that administers the CCA (although the CCA also provides a private right of action for enforcement of certain consumer law provisions).
-The Commonwealth government's Department of Health (DOH) manages, and the Department of Human Services administers, the PBS.
+The Commonwealth government's Department of Health (DOH) manages, and Services Australia administers, the PBS.

 The regulatory regime

 Broadly, there are three categories of therapeutic goods under the TG Act, namely biologicals, non-biologicals and medical devices.
 Biological and non-biological therapeutic goods are distinguished on the basis that biologicals comprise, contain or are derived from human cells or human tissues, whereas, as the name suggests, non-biologicals do not.
 Medical devices are products whose principal intended action is not by pharmacological, immunological or metabolic means.
 The TGA has the power to specify products that do, or do not, fall into these categories; for example, recombinant products (such as recombinant antibodies) are not biologicals.2

 Devices that are used to administer medicines – for example, a transdermal patch containing medicine – are regulated as a medicine rather than a medical device.
 The TGA provides guidance on the appropriate classification of products that are on the device–medicine boundary.3